 Cranberries are a big deal in Wisconsin — we produce more of them than any other state in the nation.
-At James Lake, an organic cranberry operation in Three Lakes, you can take free tours of the marshes every Saturday during the October harvest season.
+James Lake, a family-owned organic cranberry operation in Three Lakes, gives free tours of the marshes every Saturday during the October harvest season.
 You and your cranberry crew will learn how and why cranberry bogs are flooded for harvest, and you’ll see how the berries are cleaned and prepared for shipping.

 Hinchley's in Cambridge has been around since 1958 and offers a variety of farm tours that bring you up close to the farm animals.
 This adventure is perfect for families with kids.
 You might milk a cow during your visit, or pet and feed piglets, lambs, chicks or ducklings.
 For baby animals, spring is the best time to visit!
 Hayrides into the fields via an antique tractor may be part of the mix, too.
 During these rides, you'll learn about crops such as corn, soybeans, wheat and alfalfa.

 Alpacas bring joy to all ages, and the award-winning herd at Sabamba Alpaca Ranch in DePere is free to meet.
-Sabamba offers free guided tours twice daily, and self-guided tours are allowed whenever the farm store is open, generally four days a week.
-You can also schedule other experiences for a fee, such as a visit that includes walking an alpaca, or an all-day immersion into life at the ranch.
+Sabamba offers free guided tours twice daily, and free self-guided tours when the farm store (stocked with alpaca wool products and more) is open.
+You can also schedule other experiences for a fee, such as a private tour that includes walking an alpaca, or an all-day immersion into life at the ranch.
 Sabamba also has a small bed-and-breakfast inn on the property.

 This Port Washington restaurant serves up Wisconsin fare with a twist.
 Think mac-and-cheese crafted from sharp white cheddar and cavatappi noodles, or meatloaf made from grass-fed beef and served with beer gravy and fried leeks.
-Many of the ingredients come from the restaurant's namesake farm, namely the heirloom vegetables grown by the Twisted Willow's executive chef, and other ingredients are sourced locally.
+Many of the ingredients come from the restaurant's own farm, namely the heirloom vegetables grown by the Twisted Willow's executive chef, and other ingredients are sourced locally.

-Pizza farms serve up pizza crafted from ingredients grown right on the farm, with the 'zas often cooked in outdoor ovens by the farmers themselves.
+Pizza farms serve up pizza crafted from ingredients grown right on the farm, and they’re often cooked in outdoor ovens by the farmers themselves.